 Little Rocky is finally reunited with the Rocky statue.

 It’s great to be back, but we’re not really home.
 Technically we don’t have a home, since we sold our house and gave away most of our stuff before we left.
 Renting a house or apartment and resuming our lives as before could remedy that easily enough.

 But that’s not going to happen.
 The place we once called home may be more or less the same, and very comfortable, but we’ve changed.
 As the world became our home our need for personal space shrunk, and we no longer have a need for all the stuff we used to have.
 We learned to adapt to new environments and situations quickly and to revel in soaking up new experiences.

 We’re not going back to our former careers.
 Instead we’ll keep traveling, keep learning, keep writing, and keep providing tools for others to “Just Go Already.”
 There are still many stories and travel tips to share and we’ll be writing here, for the Philadelphia Inquirer and other media outlets.
 We’re also writing a book about our experience.
 (Anyone know a book agent or publisher?)

 So stay along for the ride.
 The trip may be over, but the journey has just begun.

 —A Sort of Homecoming by U2

 PS.
-Long-time readers may recall that we started out at the base of the Rocky Steps in Philadelphia and would run up the steps when we returned.
+Long-time readers may recall that we started our journey 14 months ago from the base of the Rocky Steps in Philadelphia and would run up the steps when we returned.
 Well we did:

 Many thanks to our friend Paula for taking the photos and video.
 She had a remarkably steady hand!